E-commerce in Bolivia

-Market size and Growth
+Market size and growth

 Bolivia's e-commerce is deeply tied on informality.
 Most of the countries transactions happens inside of social media platforms, such as Facebook's Marketplace, Instagram, WhatsApp, Google and YouTube.
 As a general rule, the prices in the informal market are way cheaper, but there is the prevalence of falsified goods.
 There are many factors that contribute to this phenomenon, such as the lack of infrastructure, high bureaucracy and lack of trading deals with other countries (Bolivia is a landlocked country).
 In 2018, the Agencia Boliviana de Correos could take from 6 months to a year to make a delivery.
 The country also have problems with internet access and connectivity.
-There is also the prevailance of web stores that only shows their products online but finalizes the deals in WhatsApp.
+There is also the prevalence of web stores that only show their products online but finalizes the deals in WhatsApp.
 According to the research realized by the Ariadna Communication Group, in 2020, 32% of consumers pays in cash for not having a bank account or for being afraid of online frauds.
 According to El Deber, Bolivia has a culture of checking the product integrity in person, and in 2021 60% of the population never made a transaction online, but there was a staggering growth within the younger generations, used to services such as Uber and Airbnb.
 According to the Bolivian Chamber of Electronic Businesses and Services, in 2023 93% of businesses sold products non-regularly.
 According to the Agency for Electronic Government and Information Technology, in 2017 only 10% of internet users bought a product online and 6% offered something to sell.